|Nutritional Guidelines (per serving)|

 In a large bowl, with a wire whisk combine the flour, baking powder, baking soda, salt, ginger, and chopped nuts.
 Set aside.

 In a large bowl, cream the butter and the sugar.
 Stir in the eggs, one at a time mixing well after each addition.
-Next, stir in the vanilla and add the puree to the wet ingredients.
+Next, stir in the vanilla and add the pureed peach to the wet ingredients.

 Gradually add the flour mixture a one-half cup at a time.
 Mix all until just moistened.

 Evenly divide the batter between the two pans.

 Bake for the bread loaves for at least 1 hour or until test done.
 Cool in the pans for 10 minutes on a wire rack.
 Turn out the loaves onto a wire rack for complete cooling.

 - Canned or completely defrosted, frozen peaches may be used, but both must be drained before being pureed.
 If they are not drained, the bread will be too wet and may never completely bake.